ACCESS-Hive/access_docs/docs/access_cm2/rose-cylc-rosie.md

 </ul>
 </div>

-## Rose and top-level suite configuration
+## Edit an ACCESS-CM2 suite configuration with Rose GUI

 <div style="text-align: justify">
 <a href = "http://metomi.github.io/rose/doc/html/index.html" target="_blank">Rose</a> is a configuration editor which can be used to view, edit, or run an ACCESS-CM2 suite.
 <br>